mikiw/ReactWeb3/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Questions:
+- ALL transaction data means internal also?

+Add later:
-I used etherscan which is blockchain explorer to avoid off-chain indexing by each block I didn't added redux bla bla bal
+- I used etherscan which is blockchain explorer to avoid off-chain indexing by each block
+- I didn't added redux bla bla bal
+- Check transactionsUnionByHash implementation

+TODO for future:
+- Add paging in while loop for etherscan API call
+-